quicwg/base-drafts/draft-ietf-quic-transport.md

 {{validate-future}}).

 The next Initial packet from the client uses the connection ID and token values from the Retry packet (see {{negotiating-connection-ids}}).
-Aside from this, the Initial packet sent by the client is subject to the same restrictions as the first Initial packet.
+The Initial packet MUST use a new packet number unless the connection ID provided by the server is different than the one chosen by the client.
+Aside from these constraints, the Initial packet sent by the client is subject to the same restrictions as the first Initial packet.
 A client can either reuse the cryptographic handshake message or construct a new one at its discretion.